-The Kafka channel can be used for multiple scenarios: With Flume source and sink - it provides a reliable and highly available channel for events With Flume source and interceptor but no sink - it allows writing Flume events into a Kafka topic, for use by other apps With Flume sink, but no source - it is a low-latency, fault tolerant way to send events from Kafka to Flume sources such as HDFS, HBase or Solr
+The Kafka channel can be used for multiple scenarios:

+- 1. With Flume source and sink it provides a reliable and highly available channel for events - 2.
+With Flume source and interceptor but no sink it allows writing Flume events into a Kafka topic, for use by other apps - 3.
+With Flume sink, but no source it is a low-latency, fault tolerant way to send events from Kafka to Flume sinks such as HDFS, HBase or Solr